Iulian-U/Iulian-U/README.md

 ## 🌿 Experience

-I have experience building web apps using frontend technologies and frameworks such as Vue JS.
+I have experience building web apps using frontend technologies and frameworks such as Vue JS and React.
 </br>
 </br>
 #### Technologies I've been experimenting with: